 Every time you make someone click away from the tranquil bay of their inbox, you risk losing their focus.

 With so much information freely available, we don’t attach to much value to it.
-A newsletter on the other hand, where you have to be subscribed to receive the content, can give a much-needed sense of exclusivity.
+A newsletter on the other hand, where you have to be subscribed through a sign-up page to receive the content, can give a much-needed sense of exclusivity.

 Here’s how to create a long-form, no-click newsletter that will get you more leads and boost your conversion rates.